The Anglo-Celt

 The Anglo-Celt (/ˈæŋɡloʊ ˈsɛlt/) is a weekly local newspaper published every Thursday in Swellan, Cavan, Ireland, founded in 1846.
 It exclusively contains local news about Cavan and surroundings.
 The news coverage of the paper is mainly based on the paper's local county of Cavan.
 Over the years it has fended off competition from papers like the Cavan Post and The Cavan Voice.
 It is owned by Celtic Media Group.

 According to the Audit Bureau of Circulations, it had an average weekly circulation of 18,000 during the first six months of 2007.

-The newspaper has its offices in the former Cavan railway station.
+From 2000 to 2018, the newspaper had its offices in the former Cavan railway station.

+Previously published in Broadsheet format, in 2015 the format changed to Tabloid.